Bloomberg Media CEO and New York Times columnist to start new venture - NewsBreak

 Bloomberg Media CEO and New York Times columnist to start new venture

-Jan 4 (Reuters) - Bloomberg Media Chief Executive Officer Justin Smith and New York Times (NYT.N) media columnist Ben Smith are departing their respective news organizations to start a new media firm, the two confirmed on Tuesday.
+(Reuters) - Bloomberg Media Chief Executive Officer Justin Smith and New York Times media columnist Ben Smith are departing their respective news organizations to start a new media firm, the two confirmed on Tuesday.

 Ben Smith will be the editor in chief of the as yet unnamed venture, which will build a newsroom and target “200 million people with college degrees, who read in English, who nobody is really thinking of as an audience,” he said in an interview with Reuters.